fattank/ask-ai/PATIENT_GUIDE_en.md

 > Goal:
 > - Help you describe your health situation to AI **clearly and safely**.
-> - Let AI help you整理信息、理解严重程度、准备看医生。
+> - Let AI help you Organize information, understand the severity, and prepare to see a doctor.
 > - Not to turn AI into your doctor or to get “online prescriptions”.

 ---